3ximus/f1-leaderboard-assetto-corsa/README.md

 Can be tweaked for other championships using the "teams.ini" file.

-During the race it saves a file that can be read when replaying the race to be able to load the whole UI again.
+During the race a file is saved, that will be read by the app during a race replay to be able to load the whole UI again.
+However currently **it only saves different files for each combination of track and car**.

 ## STILL A WORK IN PROGRESS!!